 Our measurable sustainability goal is to achieve a 70% recycling and reuse rate for all materials collected during flat clearance Penge operations by 2030.
 This target covers materials diverted to recycling, donated to local charities for reuse and those refurbished by social enterprises rather than being sent to landfill or incineration.
 We publish internal performance metrics and use them to continuously improve crew training, on-site segregation and routing decisions to local transfer stations and materials recovery facilities.

-Items prepared for donation to local reuse charitiesPart of meeting that target is working closely with local transfer stations and MRFs.
+A woman with long blonde hair, dressed in a casual pink, purple, and blue checkered shirt and dark trousers, standing outdoors on a paved driveway or pavement.
+She is smiling and holding a light grey recycling bin filled with plastic bottles and containers of various colors, including green, clear, and blue.
+In her other hand, she holds a large black rubbish bag, which appears to be made of plastic and is gathered at the top.
+The background is plain white, emphasizing her and the waste disposal items, reflecting a professional rubbish removal service context often associated with companies like Flat Clearance Penge servicing local areas such as Penge and South London.Part of meeting that target is working closely with local transfer stations and MRFs.
 We schedule consignments to transfer stations that serve South London and the Borough of Bromley, ensuring that sorted streams reach the correct materials recovery facility quickly.
 Shorter journeys to local transfer stations reduce emissions, improve sorting outcomes and help establish a predictable supply of recoverable materials for local reprocessors.

 We also track progress against intermediate milestones.
 For example, every quarter we review percentage recovery by material type and evaluate whether additional training or changes in our sustainable rubbish area layout are needed to increase capture rates for textiles, glass and small appliances.